 Two hundred participants took part in the research.
 Each was given the challenge of creating concepts for a potato chip brand created specifically for women who were pregnant.

-Half the subjects were simply given questions to answer.
+Half the subjects were given questions to answer.
 And the other half was instructed to come up with their answers by imagining how these women felt.

-The group who assumed an empathetic positioning produced more innovative and creative ideas than the non-empathetic group.
+The group that assumed an empathetic positioning produced more innovative and creative ideas than the non-empathetic group.
 According to the researchers, empathy enhances cognitive flexibility and creativity by broadening a person’s perspective on a given situational context.

-Empathy Based Product and Service Development in the Commercial World
+Empathy-Based Product and Service Development in the Commercial World

 The role of empathy is starting to take on a more centralized priority in the development of new products and services.